 Whilst periodic movement might also cause the odd door or window to stick in its frame, a little judicious planning could soon put right such minor niggles.
 So, for homebuyers with a cool head, concerns about structural movement can sometimes be turned to an advantage by securing a bargain.

-For more information head over to our guide on repairing brickwork and render.
 In this article you will find information on structural issues including:

 Admittedly, some cases of subsidence can occur if the ground under part of the foundations shrinks, robbing the wall of support (commonly caused by leaking drains, or long periods of drought exacerbated by trees extracting moisture).
 The unsupported part of the wall immediately above can then suddenly drop, with this movement causing cracking.